 Office management — Often, the role of dental assistant isn’t limited to just patient-facing tasks.
 There’s more to keeping a dental practice running smoothly, like ordering supplies, scheduling appointments, submitting claims, billing customers, and other administrative tasks.
 Many dental assistants also take care of these responsibilities.
 They’re some of the best multi-taskers around.

 While helping the dentist, the patient, and the office work efficiently, dental assistants are often mind readers, anticipating the needs of those around them!

-March 7-13 is Dental Assistant Recognition week, designed to honor those important team members in every dental practice.
+Dental Assistant Recognition week is designed to honor those important team members in every dental practice.
 The job duties of a dental assistant are multi-faceted, though hopefully not thankless.
-So, whether it’s the next time you go in for a check-up or the next time you go into work, appreciate the next dental assistant you see.
+So, the next time you go in for a check-up, appreciate the dental assistant you see.
 They help make each and every appointment happen.